KhalidLmouden/IBM_Hackatone/README.md

 Leverage agentic AI to analyze, summarize, and extract key insights from contracts, reports, and other business documents.
 Detect compliance risks.
 Automate and optimize document approval workflows that can be a very effective option for users.

+For more details feel free to visit this link: https://medium.com/@lemouden2001/hackaton-with-ibm-watsonx-ai-165b7405df13

 ## ⚙️ Setup
 Get started by installing the required dependencies:
 ```bash